skfarhat/ste-assignment-report/res/code-inspection.md

 This probably does not manifest now because we either find the guy we're looking for before reaching the end, or we don't find him and reach the last empty entry.

+DEFECT: we check the account number by using == which doesn't work for Strings. we should use equals() - testAddAndGetCustomer() finds that.

 ### deleteCustomer(int customerID)

 Visibility: public